Farama-Foundation/Gymnasium/docs/api/spaces.md

 * :class:`Dict` - Supports a dictionary of keys and subspaces, used for a fixed number of unordered spaces
 * :class:`Tuple` - Supports a tuple of subspaces, used for multiple for a fixed number of ordered spaces
 * :class:`Sequence` - Supports a variable number of instances of a single subspace, used for entities spaces or selecting a variable number of actions
-* :py:class:`Graph` - Supports graph based actions or observations with discrete or continuous nodes and edge values.
+* :class:`Graph` - Supports graph based actions or observations with discrete or continuous nodes and edge values
+* :class:`OneOf` - Supports optional action spaces such that an action can be one of N possible subspaces
 ```

 ## Utility functions